 Bayview's determined community continues to spearhead neighborhood improvements.
 The neighborhood's locally-owned restaurants and DIY collaborative spaces forge the way when it comes to community activism–many of them support Bayview's urban gardening programs and ultra-creative endeavors.
 As it combats its crime rate and cleans up forlorn spaces like decommissioned Hunter's Point shipyard, it steadily sheds its air of bayside isolation.
-With the recent introduction of the MUNI light rail, Bayview benefits from increased accessibility–especially on game day, when 49ers fans flock to Candlestick Park.See 50 places to stay Save this neighborhood
+With the recent introduction of the MUNI light rail, Bayview benefits from increased accessibility and city-center connectivity.See places to stay Save this neighborhood

 Industry and Creativity In a San Francisco Port